Cary police investigating after 2-year-old girl falls from third-story window

 It happened at an apartment complex in the 2900 block of Waterford Forest Circle, according to officials.

-Officials with the town of Cary said the child was taken to WakeMed Children's as a precaution but is expected to be released Wednesday night.
+Officials with the town of Cary said the child was taken to WakeMed Children's as a precaution and was released Wednesday night.

 This is a developing story.
 Check back for updates.